-LABEL DESCRIPTION group_name The name of the address group.
+LABEL DESCRIPTION object_name The name of the address.
 You may use 1-31 alphanumeric characters, underscores(), or dashes (-), but the first character cannot be a number.
+This value is case-sensitive. group_name The name of the address group.
+You may use 1-31 alphanumeric characters, underscores(), or dashes (-), but the first character cannot be a number.
 This value is casesensitive. interface_name The name of the interface.
 This depends on the Zyxel Device model.
-For some models, use ge $x$ , $x = 1 \sim N$ , where N equals the highest numbered Ethernet interface for your Zyxel Device model.
+For some models, use gex, x = 1 ~ N, where N equals the highest numbered Ethernet interface for your Zyxel Device model.
 For other models, use a name such as wan1, wan2, opt, lan1, or dmz.